THE BASICS: WHAT IS PIGMENTATION?

 Melanocytes are located between the epidermis and dermis layer. (i.e the first and second layer of our skin).
 Some of these melanosomes are transferred to skin cells called keratinocytes.
-The transfer of melanosomes, and therefore melanin, to the different layers of the skin will determine the type of pigmentation you have, and also which pigmentation removal treatment will be most effective for you.
+The transfer of melanosomes, and therefore melanin, to the different layers of the skin will determine the type of pigmentation you have, and which pigmentation removal treatment in Singapore will be most effective for you.

 Pigmentation is caused by a few factors:

 - Sun exposure results in an increase in melanocyte size and pigmentation formation

 - Hormones, especially female hormones, play a part in pigmentation formation.
 (Fact: Women are 3 times more likely to suffer from pigmentation than men.
 It is more common in women during or after pregnancy, or after menopause.)

 - Genetic – A family history of pigmentation also increases the chances of one having these issues.
 The most common genetic conditions would be freckles or sun spots.
 There are also birthmarks – i.e. pigmentation present at birth.

 - Some medical condition and medication may also cause pigmentation formation, or increased sensitivity to it.

 In general, there are two main categories of pigmentation; epidermal (first layer of the skin) and dermal (second layer) pigmentation.
 From a layman’s perspective, we can identify most of them by the naked eye upon close-up examination.